+As illustrated by the examples in the previous section, to decide whether the feasible ground set $\mathcal{C}^{\sigma}_{\mS}$ is nonempty we can study whether a finite collection of sets, defined in terms of linear equalities and inequalities is nonempty.
+Fix row and columns partitions $\tau, \alpha$ respectively, and consider a feasible sign matrix $\mS$ and an orientation $\sigma$ compatible with the column partition.
+By \Cref{def:ID}, the sets $I^+,I^-$ are easily computed from $P,\sigma,\mS$. \Cref{def:feasible_ground_set} tells us that $ \mathcal{C}_{\mS}^\sigma \neq \varnothing$ if and only if there exists $J \subseteq I^+\cup I^-$ such that

 We start by noting that for every pair of real numbers $\nu,\nu' \in \R$, the inequalities of the form $-e^{\nu} < e^{\nu'}$ always hold, while those of the form $e^{\nu} < -e^{\nu'}$ are never true.
-If that is not the case, using that the exponential function is strictly increasing, $e^{\nu} < e^{\nu'}$ is equivalent to $\nu < \nu'$.
-In this way, all inequalities comparing two exponentials can be made linear.
+The remaining case $e^{\nu} < e^{\nu'}$ is equivalent to $\nu < \nu'$.
+In this way, all inequalities comparing two exponentials can be expressed as linear inequalities.